Swimming Pools & Home Insurance: Liability, Costs & Requirements

 • California: 60 inches (5 feet)

-Alarms Door/exit alarms, underwater motion alarms, or perimeter alarms are commonly required, particularly in states like California and Florida, which mandate multiple safety features.
+Alarms Door/exit alarms, underwater motion alarms, or perimeter alarms are commonly required, particularly in states like California and Florida, which mandate multiple safety features for newer or remodeled pools.

 Don't Hide Your Diving Board